 Why is our hydrogen green?

 For anyone who is committed to the environment, hydrogen is the fuel of the future.
 Because a car which runs on hydrogen doesn’t emit CO2, just harmless water vapour.
 To be 100% sustainable, the hydrogen must, of course, also be produced using renewable green energy.
 And that’s what we do at Colruyt Group.
-So our hydrogen is totally ecological.

 Making hydrogen via electrolysis